WHY DEBATE

 ▼ What Are the Advantages of Private Coaching with a World-Class Coach?

-Insider Knowledge – Gain insights from a coach who consistently wins at the highest levels.
+• Gain insider knowledge from a coach who consistently wins at the highest levels

-Confidence Boost – Build the mindset and preparation habits of elite debaters.
+• Confidence building using the mindset and preparation habits of elite debaters

 ▼ What’s the Difference Between Team Meets and Private Coaching?

-Team Meets are designed to provide a collaborative, high-energy environment where students can practice real debate rounds, group drills, and team-based exercises.
-These sessions focus on group learning, teamwork, and peer improvement.
+Team meets are designed to provide a collaborative, high-energy environment where students can practice real debate rounds, group drills, and engaging exercises.
+These sessions focus on group learning, teamwork, and improvement through interaction.
 Students get the chance to test their arguments in live settings, learn from others’ strategies, and build communication and collaboration skills essential for real tournaments.

 Private Coaching, on the other hand, offers personalized one-on-one training that focuses on the student’s specific needs, goals, and areas for improvement.
 Every session is fully customized to the individual, allowing the coach to target advanced techniques, refine delivery, improve argument structure, and strengthen critical thinking.